tensorflow/serving/tensorflow_serving/g3doc/serving_advanced.md

   `AspiredVersionsManager` that manages all such `Loader` instances created by the `SessionBundleSourceAdapter`.

-Whenever a new version is available, this `AspiredVersionsManager` always unloads the old version and replaces it with the new one.
+Whenever a new version is available, this `AspiredVersionsManager` loads the new version, and, under its default behavior, unloads the old one.
 If you want to start customizing, you are encouraged to understand the components that it creates internally, and how to configure them.

 It is worth mentioning that TensorFlow Serving is designed from scratch to be